corinwagen/TrumpTweets/data.md

 The tweets were then split into words using the Python library `nltk` (using a pretrained model), and parts of speech were assigned.
 There were approximately 300k distinct words in the corpus of tweets.

+For these predictors, and all subsequent predictors, a conversion from "per tweet" to "per day" was performed (by summing the rows for all the tweets in a given day).
+This reduced the size of the dataset drastically, but was necessary to align the predictors with our temporal response variable.

 ![](assets/img/image6.png)

 **Figure 1**: Histograms of tweet metadata and selected descriptors.